lambdaisland/kaocha/doc/07_watch_mode.md

 filesystem for changes.
 By default Beholder will pick a mechanism suitable for your operating system.
 Beholder works with OSX and M1 mac machines as well.

-Previously Kaocha used another watcher [Hawk](https://github.com/wkf/hawk) which has been deprecated in favour of Beholder.
+Previously Kaocha used another watcher, [Hawk](https://github.com/wkf/hawk), which has been deprecated in favour of Beholder.
 If you still want to use it for some reason then use the `:kaocha.watch/type :hawk` configuration to switch to hawk.
 Please note that Hawk will be removed completely in a future release.